Bulushi9/BookBox-Kotlin/README.md

-## Project Name:
+## Project Name
-# Book Box
+Book Box

 ## Description
 Book Box is an Android application developed using Kotlin, designed to help users locate book boxes across the city.
 It integrates with the Google Maps API to provide a seamless experience for users looking for or adding book boxes.
 A key feature of the app is the barcode scanning functionality that allows users to scan book ISBNs for quick uploads and book box management.

 # Features:
-Integrated Google Maps API to display book box locations.
+- Integrated Google Maps API to display book box locations.
-Barcode scanning functionality to scan book ISBNs and upload them to book boxes.
+- Barcode scanning functionality to scan book ISBNs and upload them to book boxes.
-User-friendly interface for adding and managing book boxes.
+- User-friendly interface for adding and managing book boxes.
-Provides navigation to the nearest book boxes based on user location.
+- Provides navigation to the nearest book boxes based on user location.

 # Technologies Used:
 - Kotlin: For Android app development.